Negotiate Your Credit Line Increase Like a Boss

 Your credit line should enable you to have access to the best in life.
 At the same time, it should add value, automate your finances (learn more in Ramit’s book, I will teach you to be rich), and afford you access to some epic rewards.

-Rule 3: You’re in control
+Rule 3: You’re in Control

 Now, this rule is the one that is often ignored and tends to make us feel vulnerable to the core.
-If you’re still living a trapped (Ramit refers to this as the ordinary work-yourself-to-a-standstill to barely afford a cup of coffee) or in treadmill life (where maybe one day you’ll get to travel), it’s time to gear up a notch and realize that banks exist because we let them.
+If you’re still living trapped (Ramit refers to this as the ordinary work-yourself-to-a-standstill to barely afford a cup of coffee) or in treadmill life (where maybe one day you’ll get to travel), it’s time to gear up a notch and realize that banks exist because we let them.

-They provide a convenience, and once that convenience no longer exists, we will quite literally take our money elsewhere.
+They provide convenience, and once that convenience no longer exists, we will quite literally take our money elsewhere.

 Thinking of calling BS on this?
 Just consider this.